-Subcomponent 1.1: Case detection, confirmation, contact tracing, reporting and monitoring.
+• Subcomponent 1.1: Case detection, confirmation, contact tracing, reporting and monitoring.
 This subcomponent will help to strengthen disease surveillance systems and public health laboratories through the procurement of diagnostic kits, reagents, consumables, PPE, and training on relevant protocols.
-It will facilitate combining the detection of new cases with active contact tracing, by enhancing the surveillance and contact tracing modules of the health system's current information system (MojTermin) and linking primary care providers to it.
+It will facilitate combining the detection of new cases with active contact tracing, by enhancing the surveillance and contact tracing modules of the health system's current information system (Moj Termin) and linking primary care providers to it.
 It will also support epidemiological investigation and monitoring by training public health workers to undertake contact tracing and monitoring of home-isolated and home-treated cases.
-Finally, it will help provide on-time and real-time data and information to guide decisionmaking and response and mitigation activities, by enhancing systems and protocols and building capacity for data reporting, data analysis, and information dissemination.
+Finally, it will help provide on-time and real-time data and information to guide decision-making and response and mitigation activities, by enhancing systems and protocols and building capacity for data reporting, data analysis, and information dissemination.
 The focus on training and systems and on immediate needs for equipment and supplies should help build long-term surveillance and response capacity, while effectively dealing with the current situation.
-Additional activities within this sub component are repurposing the Health Care facilities (including reconstruction activities and rehabilitation, connection to the existing water supply and electricity network, air conditioning, etc.) and procurement of furniture, as well as supplying and deployment of vaccines.
-35 HCFs within the RNM will be upgraded/ reconstructed, which includes 113 vaccination points.
+Additional activities within this sub-component are repurposing the Health Care facilities (including reconstruction and renovation activities, connection to the existing water supply and electricity network, air conditioning, etc.) and procurement of furniture, as well as and deployment of vaccines.
+35 HCFs within the RNM will supplying be reconstructed/renovated, which includes vaccination points.
 No vaccination center can be placed in asbestos environment.
-The prioritization for reconstruction is done based on the specific answers received from the previously distributed Questioners to the HCFs in the first stage of assessment of the needs of HCFs.
+The prioritization for reconstruction is done based on the specific answers received from the previously distributed Questionnaires to the HCFs in the first stage of assessment of the needs of HCFs.
 In the next stage is planned to be performed site visit to all identified HCFs with vaccination points in order to determine specific activity needs (reconstruction, additional equipment and furniture needed).
-During the reconstruction and upgrading of the vaccination points (activities will include only inside working activities: internal walls, placement/replacement of windows and doors, sanitary equipment, electrical installation, painting, furnishing, air conditioning, etc.).
-Reconstruction activities will be performed in 3 phases: urgent reconstruction, reconstruction and already reconstructed vaccination points (detailed number of Public Health Care Centers and vaccination points are presented in the Table 1 and list with all Public Health Care Centers and vaccination points that will be reconstructed by phases is given in Annex 7).
-To ensure that adequate human resources are available to treat COVID-19 patients, this subcomponent will also finance surge staffing (additional staff who will be hired on a short-term basis to deal with expected high numbers of COVID-19 patients).
-In order to provide better conditions and sufficient capacity to cope with the influx of people seeking medical attention as a pandemic of COVID -19, this component will provide establishing additional capacities for admission, triage, testing and accommodation of patients in a Stationary center by construction, transport and montage of mobile COVID 19 hospitals (modular prefabricated containers) in 17 existing hospitals (in Gevgelija, Kumanovo, Kavadarci, Strumica, Kicevo, Tetovo, Debar, Gostivar, Struga, Kocani, Ohrid, Shtip, Bitola, Veles, Prilep, Resen and Institute for Lung Diseases - Kozle Skopje).
+During the reconstruction and renovation of the vaccination points (activities will include only inside working activities: internal walls, placement/replacement of windows and doors, sanitary equipment, electrical installation, painting, furnishing, air conditioning, etc.).
+Reconstruction activities will be performed in 3 phases: urgent reconstruction, reconstruction and already reconstructed vaccination points (detailed number of Public Health Care Centers and vaccination points are presented in the Table 1 and list with all Public Health Care Centers and vaccination points that may be reconstructed by phases is given in Annex 7 Error!
+Unknown switch argument.).To ensure that adequate human resources are available to treat COVID-19 patients, this subcomponent will also finance surge staffing (additional staff who will be hired on a shortterm basis to deal with expected high numbers of COVID-19 patients).

+• In order to provide better conditions and sufficient capacity to cope with the influx of people seeking medical attention as a pandemic of COVID -19, this component provides establishing additional capacities for admission, triage, testing and accommodation of patients in a Stationary center by transport and montage of mobile COVID 19 center(modular prefabricated containers) in 17 existing hospitals (in Gevgelija, Kumanovo, Kavadarci, Strumica, Kicevo, Tetovo, Debar, Gostivar, Struga, Kocani, Ohrid, Shtip, Bitola, Veles, Prilep, Resen and Institute for Lung Diseases - Kozle Skopje).
+This component was finalized in May 2021.